Early Christian Art

 Art historians, therefore, give the period of “early” Christianity a longer timeline than do theologians and religious historians.

-Many early Christians were converts from Hellenistic Judaism, or from the pagan Greek and Roman traditions.
+Many early Christians converted from Hellenistic Judaism, or from the pagan Greek and Roman traditions.
 These groups were not as restrictive as the Jews of Judea and were from backgrounds and areas in which art and imagery were common.
-For this and other reasons, the earliest Christian art resembles Classical art.
+For this and other reasons, the earliest Christian art resembles Classical Greek art.

-The art of this period is scare and hidden.
+The art of this period is scared and hidden.
 It is found among the catacombs of Rome, which were burial chambers outside of the city) and in houses where early Christians met for “house-church”.
-Some graves included martyrium, which were simple structures built over the graves of martyrs, and some Christians were buried in sarcophagi that were decorated with Christian themed reliefs.
+Some graves included martyrium, which was simple structures built over the graves of martyrs, and some Christians were buried in sarcophagi that were decorated with Christian themed reliefs.